rkapl123/OreControl/docs/OREDB.md

 - perl scripts to transform xml configuration files from given folders (if no arguments are given then the examples are transformed) and marketdata/fixingdata into sql Data Manipulation Language (DML) scripts.
 - the perl scripts and the (generated) SQL DDL/DML scripts are executed with windows cmd-shell scripts.
 - currently MS SQL Server and MYSQL are supported (= were tested).
 The proof-of-concept database extraction/ORE running is only possible with MS SQL Server as it supports XML-creation for SQL Queries.
+- a python script MDataORE.py to fetch market data from Reuters (LSEG) and/or Bloomberg desktop API.
+When using this, beware that licensing conditions on market data is very strict both with LSEG and Bloomberg, so make sure the collected data never leaves your desktop (install a desktop database) and you write display applications (as defined by exchange rules).

 ## SQL DDL scripts

 ### Tables
 The main rationale was to
 a) follow the structure set up by the xml schemata
-b) have relational intgrity where possible
+b) have relational integrity where possible

 Following sql scripts define the tables:
-- MdatTables.sql: all marketdata related tables (marketdata, fixingdata and covariancedata)
+- MdatTables.sql: all marketdata related tables (marketdata, fixingdata and covariancedata, including a control table to collect marketdata with MDataORE.py)
 - NettingTables.sql: all tables for nettingset definitions
 - PortfolioTables.sql: all tables for the portfolio definitions
 - ResultsTables.sql: all tables for ORE results